-Anthrax is a naturally occurring disease affecting deer, cattle, exotic livestock, horses, swine, dogs and humans.
-It is caused by Bacillus anthracis; a spore-forming bacteria.
+Anthrax is a naturally occurring, reportable disease affecting cattle, deer, livestock, exotic livestock, horses, swine, and other herbivores.
+Anthrax can affect humans.
+Anthrax is caused by Bacillus anthracis; a spore-forming bacteria.
 The bacteria can remain alive, but dormant in the soil for several years.

 Anthrax is found worldwide, but in Texas, cases are most often confined to a triangular area bound by the towns of Uvalde, Ozona and Eagle Pass.
 This area includes portions of Crockett, Val Verde, Sutton, Edwards, Kinney and Maverick Counties.